 What can you do if you have lots of viewings but no offers?
 How long should you expect your house to stay on the market?

-Knowing the most common deal breakers and best practices for making an inspection easier will give you a leg up in the process.
+Knowing the most common deal breakers and best practices for making an inspection easier can give you a leg up in the process.

 From small finishing touches to major additions, there are many ways to improve your home and make it more valuable.